brittlewis12/witness-budgets/witness-budgets.md

 **2. Classical Proof (C3–C5) — Traditional mathematics**
 - Provides: Logical correctness
-- Properties: Verifiable but NOT operational
+- Properties: Verifiable but not *operational*
 - Best for: Pure existence results where witnesses unnecessary; elegant general theorems
 - Example: Excluded middle arguments, non-constructive fixed-points
 - Trade-offs: No extraction; less automation support; may be shorter and more elegant